Irony: Judge Judith

 cases in downtown San Diego.

-She was challenged soon
+She was challenged soon after

-after dismissing murder
+dismissing murder charges in

-charges in the middle of a
+the middle of a trial against

-trial against Michael Savala,
+Michael Savala, who was

-who was accused of fatally
+accused of fatally shooting two

-shooting two bouncers at a
+bouncers at a Bonita restaurant

-Bonita restaurant after the
+after the prosecution had

-case.
-Hayes said the slayings
+presented its case.
+Hayes said

-were not premeditated
+the slayings were not

-murder but were committed in
+premeditated murder but were

-the heat of passion — “a
+committed in the heat of passion

-classic voluntary
+— “a classic voluntary

 manslaughter,” as she said.

-Savala eventually pleaded
+Savala eventually pleaded guilty

-guilty to that lesser charge
+to that lesser charge and

-and received a 13-year
+received a 13-year

 sentence...